lavague-ai/LaVague/contributing.md

 You can report a bug by opening a [new issue](https://github.com/lavague-ai/LaVague/issues/new/choose) using the 'bug report' template.

-Please check that your bug has not already been reported before submitting a bug report and include as many details as possible ito help us catch these bugs faster!
+Please check that your bug has not already been reported before submitting a bug report and include as many details as possible to help us fix bugs faster!

 ## Suggesting new features